-When de-ashing the cooking stove only remove small amounts of ash leaving ideally 30mm depth of ash in the bottom for best performance.
+When de-ashing the stove only remove small amounts of ash leaving ideally 30mm depth of ash in the bottom for best performance.

-Figure 10 Under the Hotplate
+Figure 9 Under the Hotplate

-To clean the flue way of the cook stove the hotplate must be removed.
+To clean the flue way of the stove the hotplate must be removed.
+To remove the hotplate first the baffles at the top of the firebox must be removed.
+To do so, open the fire door, then manoeuvre the rear vermiculite baffle back and down, into the area of the firebox, then out through the open door.
+Repeat the process with the second (steel) baffle.
+Then with the filter in the open position, reach up through the firebox and push up the hotplate.
 With the hotplate removed the filter can be removed from its holder and cleaned.
 To clean the filter it is recommended that it is just shaken vigorously for 20 seconds in a plastic bag to catch the particulate.
-To avoid rust forming on the hotplate pans should not be stored on top of the cooker when not in use.
+To avoid rust forming on the hotplate pans should not be stored on top of the stove when not in use.